mattwarren/mattwarren.github.io/_posts/2016-08-08-GC-Pauses-and-Safe-Points.md

 }
 ```

-The method is then classified as *Partially Interruptible*:
+The method is then classified as *Partially Interruptible*, due to the additional `Console.WriteLine(..)` calls:

 ``` assembly
 ; Assembly listing for method ConsoleApplication.Program:TestMethod():long